 Jessica Cerullo is a performer, teacher, and the Managing Director of MICHA.
 She is an Assistant Professor of Theater at Whitman College.
 Her performance work has been supported by the Brooklyn Arts Exchange, Seattle’s Studio Current and Colorado’s Tin Shop Artist Residency.
 Her play, Miracle Tomato, premiered at the Solo Nova Festival at PS 122 in New York City.
 Ms. Cerullo is a former member of the Stanislavsky Theatre Studio (now operating as Synetic Theater), and collaborates regularly with The Actors’ Ensemble.
 She is an actor in MICHA’s Master Classes DVD series and teaches internationally.
 Her approach to the Chekhov work incorporates the principles of Developmental Movement and Body Mind Centering®.
 Together with Fern Sloan, Ms. Cerullo wrote the MICHA Workbook to assist those practically studying the Chekhov technique.
 She is the editor of the book Michael Chekhov: Critical Issues, Reflections, Dreams and the english translation of Chekhov’s original story A Tale About Lies and How Swiftly They Spread Across the Earth.

 Séamus Maynard is an actor and musician and has worked with theater companies such as Improbable Theatre (UK), The Belgian National Theater, and The Actors’ Ensemble.
 Séamus holds a degree in acting from the Guildhall School of Music and Drama in London, where he received the Sir John Gielgud Award for Excellence in Acting from the Sir John Gielgud Charitable Trust.
 He extensively studied speech, classical acting, and Shakespeare with his teacher and mentor Patsy Rodenburg.
-He has taught speech and drama workshops in Turkey, London and the United States.
-Most recently he was on faculty for MICHA at CalState’s SummerArts Program in Monterey, CA. Séamus is also a songwriter and composer as well as founder of The Living Roots Trio – a folk/rock group that blends slam poetry with folk/rock, classical and jazz influences.
+He has taught speech and drama workshops in the US, in Turkey, the UK and for MICHA at CalState’s SummerArts Program in Monterey, CA. He is also a songwriter & composer as well as founder of The Living Roots – a folk/rock group that blends slam poetry with folk/rock, classical and jazz influences.

-The majority of our faculty are teaching with MICHA, the Michael Chekhov Association.
+All our core-faculty are also teaching for MICHA, the Michael Chekhov Association.